jwoodward48gh/DF-Walkthrough/chapters/chap08-military.rst

 But they're not doing anything yet, they're assigned to squads but aren't active doing soldierly stuff, so:

-* Scroll to the first squad leader, hit :kbd:`a` for activate.
+* Scroll to the first squad leader and hit :kbd:`a` for activate.
 * Scroll to the second squad leaders and :kbd:`a` activate him as well.
-* Scroll to the top of your military list, your squads are now up there with their names in grey.
+* Scroll to the top of your military list: your squads are now up there with their names in grey.
 * On the first squad leader, hit :kbd:`v` for view squad.
-* If the squad is :guilabel:`on duty` hit :kbd:`t`  to stand them down.
+* If the squad is :guilabel:`on duty`, hit :kbd:`t`  to stand them down.
 * Hit :kbd:`f` for :guilabel:`Food carried` and they'll go get backpacks and put a stock of food in them for long duties.
-* Leave other settings and repeat for squad two.
+* Leave the other settings alone and repeat for squad two.

 Our dwarves are now soldiers and are going to go do soldierly things.
 What's that you ask?
-Well, drink, eat and hang around the barracks sparing mostly.
+Well, drink, eat and hang around the barracks sparring mostly.
 But shouldn't we give them some weapons and armor?
-Maybe, is the answer, lets show you how:
+Let's do that:

 * With the military screen up, hit :kbd:`w` for weapons.
 * You now have a field you can move around using the arrow keys and